The Church of Jesus Christ of Latter-day Saints and the Kingdom of God: The new church

 Naylor and Nielsen were able to gather a number of followers from both the Centennial Park group and the FLDS Church.
 Most of the members of the new group migrated north to the Salt Lake Valley in Utah where they have built a meeting house.
 They continue to practice polygamy as well as other fundamentalist doctrines such as the Adam–God doctrine.
 The church has also formed a close relationship with the Church of Jesus Christ (Original Doctrine) Inc., an FLDS Church-offshoot based in Bountiful, British Columbia.

+Endowment house

+In 2008, they began offering an Endowment ritual.
+After careful consideration among the presidency, one of the homes owned by their leaders was renovated for use in giving Endowments.